Skip to page content

 Besides those already introduced, Baselayer also has utility classes for:

-• t-small (or use the <small> HTML tag) — decrease font-size to 0.8em
+• t-sm (or use the <small> HTML tag) — decrease font-size to 0.8em

 • t-highlight (or use the <mark> HTML tag) — text highlighter

-• t-lighter, t-normal, t-semibold, t-bold, t-heavy — font weights
+• t-thin, t-normal, t-semibold, t-bold, t-heavy — font weights

 • t-italic — font style italic